stevethedev/github-user-search/README.md

 5. Primarily targeting Firefox
 6. Build the auth token into the source, but keep it out of source-control

+### Optimization Decisions

+1. This project does some pre-loading of user data to reduce some apparent-lag when navigating user-content.

 ## Security Note

 This project requires that the search work without requiring end-users to